WIL Blog

 Learn More

-• Executive Functioning Difficulties
+• What are Executive Functioning Difficulties?

 Executive Functioning difficulties are not well understood.
-We frequently hear from parents, students and educators who have questions and express confusion about this area of struggle.
+We frequently hear from parents, students, and educators who have questions and express confusion about this area of struggle.
 They see many kids diagnosed with ADHD and ADD, which are ostensibly about “attention”, but many people don’t fully understand what these diagnoses really mean, where the core deficits really lie, and what else is involved beyond a general understanding of what it means to “pay attention”.

 Learn More